Tourahi/Binocles/README.md

 # Binocles
 Debugging Love2D in a simple way.

-Binocles is a module base on Monocle https://github.com/kjarvi/monocle. this module give the ability to easily :
+Binocles is a module based on Monocle https://github.com/kjarvi/monocle. this module give the ability to easily :
   1. watch variables and complex expressions
   2. watch files and reload them when they change